Latest Posts

 I was reminded of this idea this morning.
 There was a rainbow over Oakland.
 I counted off the colors: ROYGBIV - Red, Orange, Yellow, Green, Blue, Indigo, Violet.
 Then I looked to see where the sun was.
 I noted that it was in the east and the rainbow was to the west, just the way the science of physics tells us it will be.

 In looking at the rainbow, I realized that I wasn’t seeing it as a beautiful phenomenon.
 I was seeing it as an artifact of atmospheric conditions and the mechanics of light.
-Like knowing how a trick is done, or the answer to a riddle, or that in the end the universe is saved but the hero dies, knowing how a rainbow works takes away the magic.
+Like knowing how a trick is done, or the answer to a riddle, or that at the end of the movie the universe is saved but the hero dies, knowing how a rainbow works takes away the magic.

 Perhaps physics classes should come with a warning: “Spoiler alert.”
 Now it is up to me to put knowledge aside and see the rainbow as beautiful again.

-Riding home on BART last night I felt so lonely.
+Riding home on the Bay Area Rapid Transit (BART) last night I felt so lonely.
 Everyone on the train was somewhere else.
 Most people had some kind of earbuds or headphones on, and almost everyone was looking at their cell phones.

 So, I took out my earbuds and put away my phone.
 I wanted to connect in even the most trivial of ways.